Think-iT-Labs/aws-patterns-edc/README.md

 cd aws-patterns-edc
 ```

-### Provision Amazon EKS cluster architecture using Terraform
+### Provision the Amazon EKS Cluster with Terraform

-To deploy the Amazon EKS architecture in your AWS account, this pattern uses Terraform to automate the infrastructure setup.
-Follow the step-by-step instructions below to provision the necessary resources.
+This pattern uses Terraform to automate the deployment of the Amazon EKS architecture in your AWS account.
+The required Terraform configuration files are located in the `infrastructure/eks/` directory.

-The Terraform configuration is organized in the `infrastructure` folder of the repository, which includes a subfolder:

-* `eks`: includes the configuration files for provisioning the EKS cluster.
+#### Configure the AWS Region

-The Terraform configuration for this pattern uses the `eu-central-1` AWS Region by default.
+The infrastructure is provisioned in the `eu-central-1` AWS Region by default.
+If you want to deploy to a different Region, you must update the following variables in the `infrastructure/eks/terraform.tfvars` file:

-However, you can change it to your preferred region by updating the `aws_region` variable in `eks/terraform.tfvars` file.
+*   `aws_region`: Set this to your preferred AWS Region (e.g., `"us-west-2"`).
-Additionally, ensure that the `eks_availability_zones` variable is updated to match the Availability Zones for your chosen region.
+*   `eks_availability_zones`: Update the list of Availability Zones to match your chosen Region (e.g., `["us-west-2a", "us-west-2b"]`).

 ---

-⚠️ **Important:**
+⚠️ **Important: Domain Name and ACM Certificate**

-As mentioned in the [Prerequisites](https://github.com/Think-iT-Labs/aws-patterns-edc/tree/main?tab=readme-ov-file#prerequisites) section, a domain name is required.
+As stated in the [Prerequisites](https://github.com/Think-iT-Labs/aws-patterns-edc/tree/main?tab=readme-ov-file#prerequisites), a registered domain name and a corresponding AWS Certificate Manager (ACM) certificate are required for this pattern.

+This domain name will be used to create the necessary DNS records for the Application Load Balancer (ALB).
+The ALB is provisioned in the Amazon EKS cluster and uses Ingress resources to route external traffic to the Eclipse EDC components, securely exposing them to the internet.

-You must set the Terraform variable `domain_name` in the `eks/terraform.tfvars` file to your custom domain.
-This domain must also be secured with an ACM (AWS Certificate Manager) certificate that you've already created in AWS.
+You must provide your domain name using the `--var` flag when applying the Terraform configuration.
+This domain must be secured with an ACM certificate that you have already created in your AWS account.

-Follow this guide to [create an ACM certificate](https://docs.aws.amazon.com/res/latest/ug/acm-certificate.html).
+For instructions on how to request a public certificate, see the [Request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) guide in the AWS documentation.

 ---

-To provision the EKS cluster, run the following commands:
+To provision the infrastructure, run the following commands:

 ```bash
 cd infrastructure/eks